 - Fish: Test the waters!
 There’s nothing wrong with having a couple flings, or not marrying the first person you date, (in fact, I’d highly discourage marrying the first person you date) after all, dating is pretty fun.

-- Flounder: Experience a break up, pick up the pieces, and come out stronger than you were going into the relationship in the first place.
+- Flounder: Experience the heartbreak, feel the pain, then pick up the pieces and come out stronger than you were going into the relationship in the first place.

 - Facilitate communication: If something’s bothering you, talk about it.
 Yes, Josh does have the uncanny ability to read my mind, but most guys don’t.
 In fact, most guys are rather clueless.
 If they say something that irritates you, or rubs you the wrong way, tell them!
 They’ll never know what they did wrong if you don’t tell them.